 Perry Local Preschool

-There is still time to enroll your child for the 2013-2014 school year!
+Enrolling NOW for the 2014-2015 school year.
 Click here for more information.

 The Perry Local Preschool is open to children of Perry residents, ages 3 through 5.